Quadrics in arithmetic statistics: Introduction.

 \subsection{Main technique.}

-Having stated the main theorems, let us discuss the method of proof.
-In order to be specific, let us put ourselves in the situation of the first theorem: we would like to count, up to $\PGL_2(\Q)$-equivalence, the locally soluble binary quartic forms $F\in \Z[X,Y]$ with $I(F) = 0$ and $0\neq |J(F)|\leq X$.
+Having stated the main theorem, let us discuss the method of proof.
+In order to be specific, let us put ourselves in the case $k\equiv 1\pmods{6}$: we would like to count, up to $\PGL_2(\Q)$-equivalence, the locally soluble binary quartic forms $F\in \Z[X,Y]$ with $I(F) = 0$ and $0\neq |J(F)|\leq X$.
 Write then $V := \Sym^4(2)$ for the space of binary quartic forms.
-It is now standard that, using a method introduced in Bhargava's Princeton Ph.D. thesis \cite{chapterthree-bhargava-thesis} and first carried out in this context by Bhargava-Shankar \cite{chaptertwo-bhargava-shankar-2-selmer} (let us ignore our smoothing for the sake of this discussion), the problem immediately reduces to the problem of obtaining an asymptotic of the following form:
+It is now standard that, using a method introduced in Bhargava's Ph.D.\ thesis \cite{chapterthree-bhargava-thesis} and first carried out in this context by Bhargava-Shankar \cite{chaptertwo-bhargava-shankar-2-selmer} (let us ignore our smoothing for the sake of this discussion), the problem immediately reduces to the problem of obtaining an asymptotic of the following form:

 Here $n_u := \smalltwobytwo{1}{0}{u}{1}$, $a_t := \smalltwobytwo{t^{-1}}{0}{0}{t}$, and $d^\times z := \frac{dz}{z}$, so that $d^\times \lambda\, du\, t^{-2} d^\times t\, dk$ is the Haar measure on $\GL_2^+(\R)$ (the "$+$" denoting positive determinant) induced by Haar measures on $\Lambda, N, A, K$ under the Iwasawa decomposition $\GL_2^+(\R) = \Lambda\cdot N\cdot A\cdot K$, where $\Lambda$ are the scalars, $N$ are the lower unipotents, $A$ is the diagonal torus, and $K := \SO_2(\R)$ is the maximal compact.